Ph.D., Dartmouth College (2006)

 • You Achieve Mastery Through Assisting Others.
 [You will become a better programmer if you regularly help others debug and test their software, and provide relevant and applicable feedback on their work.]

-* Video Game Development
+* Multimedia and Video Game Development

 Stemkoski, L. Introduction to JavaFX for Game Development.
 GameDevelopment.TutsPlus.com (2015)